hexagonit/hexagonit.virtualgallery/hexagonit/virtualgallery/docs/README.rst

 Installation
 ============

-To install hexagonit.virtualgallery you simply add "hexagonit.virtualgallery" to the list of eggs in your buildout, run buildout and restart Plone.
-Then, install "hexagonit.virtualgallery" using the Add-ons control panel.
+To install `hexagonit.virtualgallery` you simply add ``hexagonit.virtualgallery`` to the list of eggs in your buildout, run buildout and restart Plone.
+Then, install `hexagonit.virtualgallery` using the Add-ons control panel.

 Usage
 =====